Samurai Jack: Home media

 Like other previous Cartoon Network shows, Samurai Jack DVDs were released by Warner Home Video between 2002 and 2007.
 The DVDs include episode numbers in Roman numerals as they appear at the end of each episode but remain untitled.
-Season 1 was released on Netflix streaming service in 2013.
-Samurai Jack: The Complete Series was released on Blu-ray and Digital HD on October 17, 2017, and contains remastered versions of the first four seasons of the series, courtesy of ACMEworks Digital Film, Inc. The series is also available on HBO Max since May 27, 2020.
+Season 1 was released on Netflix in 2013.
+Samurai Jack: The Complete Series was released on Blu-ray and digita HD on October 17, 2017, and contains remastered versions of the first four seasons of the series, courtesy of ACMEworks Digital Film, Inc. The series was also made available on HBO Max on May 27, 2020.